rezashataie/news/README.md

 # news
-a news website with php
+a news website create with php